acceleratedscience/open-ad-toolkit/README.md

 -   **Enter the Shell Environment**

-        python main.py

-    Alternatively, you can:

         # Enable permissions (only once)
         chmod 777 adccl

-        # Lauch
+        # Launch
         ./adccl

+    Alternatively for jupyter lab, you can:

+        # Enable permissions (only once)
+        chmod 777 adccl-jupyter

+        # Launch
+        .
+        ./adccl-jupyter

     <br>